KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete.md

 This article describes the KeyboardKit autocomplete engine and how to use it.

-In KeyboardKit, an ``AutocompleteProvider`` can be used to provide the keyboard with autocomplete suggestions as the user types.
+In KeyboardKit, an ``AutocompleteProvider`` can be used to provide the keyboard with autocomplete suggestions as the user types, triggers actions and moves the input cursor around.

-KeyboardKit doesn't have a standard autocomplete provider as it has for most other services, since it is a Pro feature.
-You can however create your own and integrate with any autocomplete engines, SDKs or services that you want.
+KeyboardKit doesn't have a standard autocomplete provider as it has for most other services.
+You can unlock one with [KeyboardKit Pro][Pro] or create a custom provider that integrates with any 3rd party autocomplete engine, SDK, api or service.

 [KeyboardKit Pro][Pro] specific features are described at the end of this document.